 The captivating ambiance of Prapratno Beach stems from the diversity of the coastline.
 Ancient pine and olive trees line the edges of shore with the surprisingly soft sands fading into the comfortable blue waters.
 Considered one of the Adriatic’s most beautiful beaches, Prapratno features warm and shallow waters perfect for small children or a romantic couple’s escape.
 Lounge on the sand, uncover the hidden corners for preferred seclusion or sit in a nearby cafe to enjoy the refreshing view.

-Split is known for its ancient grandeur and distinctive urban culture, which help accentuate the sandy stretch of coastline at Bracvice.
+Split is known for its ancient grandeur and distinctive urban culture, which help accentuate the sandy stretch of coastline at Bacvice.
 The shallow and warm water is perfect for children of all ages as locals often leap from small cliffs in the deeper corners.
 People-watch from a local tavern or lounge on the sands while watching locals play picign, a type of adapted water polo.
-How you enjoy Bracvice will only accentuate the alluring ambiance and beauty of greater Split.
+How you enjoy Bacvice will only accentuate the alluring ambiance and beauty of greater Split.

 Pokrivenik is a quiet stretch of pebbly beach on Hvar Island.
 A small dock allows visitors to arrive by boat while climbers enjoy scaling the steep hills bordering the coastline.
 Scuba divers plunge deep into the water to explore the secret cave where rainbow-colored sea sponges glow in the flickering light.
 You can also find another cave away from the water where remains from the Neolithic period were discovered, offering a wide range of adventures for every kind of beachgoer.